jgd10/isale-wiki/iSALE-on-Mac-OS-X.md

 ### Install iSALE

-At this point you should be ready to install iSALE in the [standard way](https://github.com/isale-code/isale/wiki/Installation-instructions#installing-isale-dellen-for-scientific-use)
+At this point you should be ready to install iSALE in the [standard way](Installation-instructions#installing-isale-dellen-for-scientific-use).

 ## Yosemite (10.10), El Capitan (10.11) and macOS Sierra (10.12)